immuni-app/immuni-documentation/Privacy-Preserving Analytics.md

 Epidemiological Info is any set of Exposure Detection Summaries and Exposure Info.
 For convenience, we provide below the definitions of Exposure Detection Summaries and Exposure Info as found in [Technology](/Technology.md).

 **Exposure Detection Summary.** A summary of aggregate information related to the Exposures of a Mobile Client for a set of TEKs.
 When the A/G Framework on the Mobile Client is provided with a set of TEKs, it can check whether they Match any of the locally stored RPIs.
 After completing this check, the Mobile Client generates an Exposure Detection Summary.
 Calculated for the given set of TEKs and their respective Exposures, an Exposure Detection Summary includes the following:
-- The number of TEKs Matching any of the locally stored RPIs, which is also the number of Exposures for that set of TEKs
+- The number of TEKs Matching any of the locally stored RPIs
 - The number of days since the most recent Exposure to any Matching TEK of the given set
 - The sum of the durations of those Exposures, grouped by three ranges of Attenuation (each measured in five-minute increments and capped at 30 minutes)
 - The highest Total Risk Score among those of the various Exposures

+Note that the Exposure Detection Summary does not contain either the TEKs that Matched a locally stored RPI, or the Matched RPIs.

 **Exposure Info.** Information related to a specific Exposure.
-For each TEK Matching at least one locally stored RPI—which is to say, for each Exposure—the A/G Framework on the Mobile Client can generate an Exposure Info containing the following information:
+For each Exposure for a set of TEKs Matching locally stored RPIs, the A/G Framework on the Mobile Client can generate an object containing the following information:
 - The day the Exposure occurred
 - The duration of the Exposure (measured in five-minute increments and capped at 30 minutes)
-- The minimum Attenuation during the Exposure
+- The average Attenuation during the Exposure
-- The sum of the durations of the Exposure’s Contacts, grouped by three ranges of Attenuation (each measured in five-minute increments and capped at 30 minutes)
+- The duration of the Exposure, broken down by three ranges of Attenuation (each measured in five-minute increments and capped at 30 minutes)
 - The Transmission Risk for the relevant TEK
 - The Total Risk Score for the Exposure

+Note that the Exposure Info does not contain either the TEK for which it was computed, or the RPIs that Matched the TEK.

 ### Upload triggers